SUNDAY SERVICE TIMES

 Contact: Karen Calhoun

 BRING YOUR OFFERING FOR CAC: Every Sunday HIEC parishioners make donations of clothes and food for CAC.
 These donations are placed in the wicker offering baskets outside the Nave entrance before the 10am liturgy and presented with our offerings of bread, wine and pledges.
 Make this kind of giving a regular part of your worship at HIEC as we seek to make Sandy Springs a holier place for all God’s children.
 Donations are delivered to CAC each week by the Men of HI.

 PRAYER SHAWL MINISTRY: The Guild of Knitters meets on the 1st Tuesday of the month from 7:00pm-9:00pm.
 The Prayer Shawl Ministry offers a chance for service to others as well as a time for socializing!
-Their next meeting is on May 1.
+They will reconvene after summer break on September 4.
 All skill levels are welcome :)

 Contact: Kathie Larkin

 WOMEN'S WISDOM CIRCLE: The Women's Wisdom Circle meets on Monday mornings from 8:30am-9:45am in Inglett Hall, so please join us!
 This is the way to begin your week with quiet, insightful sharing, and frequent laughter.
 To subscribe to our blog, click HERE!
 For additional information, contact Mary Marvin ( ).